yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Dictionaries.rst

 .. note::

      It is important to note that there is no guarentee the order of the keys will be returned!
-Dictionaries are unorder sets.
+Dictionaries are unordered sets.
 If order is important either sort or use a sequence data structure.

 We can use the iterator to iterate through the keys using a